Balbharati

 Balbharati (The Maharashtra State Bureau of Textbook Production and Curriculum Research) is located in Pune, Maharashtra, India.

 The Institute

-The institute was established by the Government of Maharashtra on 27 January 1967.
+The institute was established by the Vasantrao Naik Government of Maharashtra on 27 January 1967.
 This was as per the recommendations of the Kothari Commission.
 This is to improve the quality of textbooks for Stds.
 I to VIII, and to make textbooks available at a reasonable price.
 Balbharati institute is an autonomous body registered under the Public Trusts Act 1950 and the Societies Registration Act, 1860.

 The Editorial Team

 The editorial team consists of following members: